Benefit #1: Lower housing prices - in some markets

 Buying a home while interest rates are high

-It’s natural to think of rising interest rates as all bad news for homebuyers.
-After all, higher rates means higher monthly payments when taking on the same amount of mortgage debt.
+It’s natural to think of rising interest rates as bad news for homebuyers.
+After all, higher rates mean higher monthly payments, while taking on the same amount of mortgage debt.

-But that doesn’t mean there’s no silver lining to buying when rates are high.
-There’s likely to be less buyer competition for the home you want, plus there's the potential that the higher rates will provide downward pressure on sales prices.
+But that doesn’t mean there isn’t a silver lining to buying when rates are high.
+There’s likely to be less buyer competition for the home you want, plus the potential that higher rates will provide downward pressure on sales prices.

-And, remember, you can always refinance when rates come down again provided that your income and credit score remain strong.
-Or you may even want to consider taking out a variable-rate loan to start with so that you can potentially lower your rate over time without having to take out a new loan and paying closing costs.
+And you can always refinance when rates come down again, provided that your income and credit score remain strong.
+Or you may want to consider taking out a variable-rate loan to start with, so you can potentially lower your rate over time without having to take out a new loan and paying closing costs.

 The bottom line?
 If it’s time to move, don’t let higher interest rates put your home buying plans on hold.